 While each of these events is important, they risk being overshadowed by the latest tabloid-worthy news.
 Taken together, however, they represent a significant turning point in how the world will deal with global warming going forward.
 After all, legally-binding emissions reduction commitments from the world’s two largest economies – together representing 38% of global emissions – will have major implications for public policy to reduce carbon emissions from energy generation, automobiles, manufacturing and the real estate sector.
 But, as we know so well in the post-Volkswagen era, regulation only gets us so far.

 Thus, commitment from 130 of the world’s largest investors is welcome news.
 After all, money talks, especially when it is USD13 trillion.
-Their request to the G20 can provide immediate impact for companies connected to financial markets (i.e., almost all).
+Their request to the G20 can provide an immediate impact for companies connected to financial markets (i.e., almost all).
 They ask for more focus on and clarity about the implementation of the Paris climate change agreement.
 Most importantly, they want action from national governments and transparency from investments—to see government follow through on its commitments and put money to work in companies that provide solutions to this global challenge.

 Finally, the recognition of real estate as a standalone sector may also bring more attention to the role that buildings can play in slowing down what many have called the most pressing issue of the 21st century – climate change.
 More visibility to investors will likely lead to more scrutiny about environmental, social, and governance performance, as real estate is asked to step-up to practices and performance expected from other asset classes.
 Attention from engaged, responsible investors will provide opportunities for recognition and constructive feedback that can motivate the sector to realized its potential to address the global challenge of climate change.